j127/node_express_testing_exercises/README.md

 # Express Testing

 Node and Express exercises from books and tutorials.
-Check out a great book called, _Express in Action_.
+Check out a great book called _Express in Action_.

 ## Install